-The judge failed to be patient, dignified and courteous towards a law enforcement officer by referring to the officer as a "dirty cop" and accusing the office of resolving a matter "illegally."
-The judge further cast reasonable doubt on the judge's capacity to act impartially as a judge by giving advice on a civil matter, that was not pending in the judge's court.
-[Violations of Canons 3B(4) and 4A of the Texas Code of Judicial Conduct and Article V, Section 1-a(6)A of the Texas Constitution.]
-Private Reprimand and Order of Additional Education of a Justice of the Peace (3/2/23).
+The judge failed to be patient, dignified and courteous when he made sexual advances through text toward a court employee and failed failure to perform his judicial duties without bias or prejudice and/or manifested bias or prejudice towards the court employee through his words and conduct and his pattern of sexual harassment towards other women.
+The judge's failure in these respects constituted willful or persistent conduct that is clearly inconsistent with the proper performance of his duties and cast public discredit upon the judiciary or the administration of justices.
+[Violations of Canons 3B(4), 3B(5) and 3B(6) of the Texas Code of Judicial Conduct and Article V, Section 1-a(6)A of the Texas Constitution.]
+Public Reprimand and Order of Additional Education of a Justice of the Peace (10/12/23).